If there is no sidebar on the left, please click here

 After a lifetime of being loved,

-Is there nobody else who'll care?
+Is there no one else who'll care?

 And then, one day, one special day,